shalofty/TaxCalculator/README.md

 The current working model takes into account the bracketed tax system for the state of Alabama.
 Because of the size of the state tax system I haven't finished committing tax data for the other states.

+The plan is to have a fully functioning tax calculator that takes into account all areas of tax and tax savings

+Future features:

+Standard Deductions
+Personal Exemptions
+Child Tax Credit
+Capital Gains Tax Rates and Brackets (Long-term Capital Gains)

+Everything is based on information from taxfoundation.org